Route Optimization Software: Complete Guide

 Otherwise, companies seriously risk the boycott of their products or services.

-In fact, 57% of consumers say they are ready to boycott their favourite brands which don’t share their social beliefs.
+In fact, the boycott sentiment is still going strong, where customers will boycott their favourite brands which don’t share their social beliefs.

 You could have seen this first-hand in effect when people negated brands that didn’t support the Black Lives Matter campaign.